nzufelt/anti-racist-curriculum-audit/README.md

 How might your own computer science lessons and classroom be more actively anti-racist?
 Consider using this list of questions as a tool to self-audit.
 Constructed originally by Nick Zufelt from the work done at [the ethi{CS} summer project](https://tanginstitute.andover.edu/blog/2020/the-ethics-summer-project-1), a 4-session series on anti-racism in computer science classrooms.

+It might be relevant to note, especially when reading the Self-Audit section, that the original author of this audit identifies as a white cis-gender male.
+If you consider adapting this to your own needs, your own identity and/or journey toward anti-racism should inform your adaptation.

 This list of questions is also [downloadable as a PDF](https://github.com/nzufelt/anti-racist-curriculum-audit/raw/master/anti-racist-curriculum-audit.pdf).

 #### Contributing